Buatier De Kolta: Death

 Buatier de Kolta died in New Orleans on October 7, 1903, at the age of 55, of acute Bright's disease.
-He had married in 1879 a British woman, Alice Constance Mumford, who had him buried in London in Hendon Cemetery.
+In 1879 he had married a British woman, Alice Constance Mumford, who had him buried in London in Hendon Cemetery.

 Little is known about the tricks he had invented as he had asked his wife to burn all his notes after his death.